M\"obius metric in sector domains: M obius metric in polygon

 \section{M\"obius metric in polygon}

-In this section, we will briefly study the M\"obius metric inside a polygon domain.
-Especially, we are interested in the inequality between the M\"obius metric and the hyperbolic metric defined in a polygon, and whether this inequality depends on the convexity of the polygon.
-All the figures of this section and the computational findings have been made with MATLAB programs from \cite{nrv1}.
+In this section, we will introduce a few open questions related to the M\"obius metric inside a polygon domain.
+Especially, we are interested in the inequality between the M\"obius metric and the hyperbolic metric defined in a polygon.
+All the computational findings and Figure \ref{fig3} have been made with MATLAB programs from \cite{nrv1}.

-Firstly, let us consider the M\"obius metric in a convex polygon.
-Recall that, by Theorem \ref{thm_seitminvariant}, the equality $\rho_G(x,y)=\delta_G(x,y)$ holds for all points $x,y$ in a domain $G\in\{\uhp^n,\B^n\}$.
-Furthermore, from Theorem \ref{thm_finalfordeltaS}, we know that $\rho_{S_\theta}(x,y)\leq\delta_{S_\theta}(x,y)$ is true for all points $x,y$ in an open sector $S_\theta$ with an angle $0<\theta\leq\pi$, but not if the sector $S_\theta$ is non-convex, as noted in Lemma \ref{lemma_dOverRhoIfOverPi}.
-From these results, one might conclude that the inequality $\rho_G(x,y)\leq\delta_G(x,y)$ holds in the case where $G$ is a convex polygon, even if this would not be the case for a non-convex polygon.

-However, this conclusion is not true: The inequality $\rho_G(x,y)\leq\delta_G(x,y)$ does not hold for all points in a convex domain.
-Namely, if the domain $G$ is an equilateral triangle and we fix a point $x$ to the center of this triangle, we can always find a point $y\in G$ such that $\rho_G(x,y)>\delta_G(x,y)$.
-This can be seen from Figure \ref{fig2}, which shows that the quotient $\delta_G(x,y)\slash\rho_G(x,y)$ obtains values both strictly below and above 1 when the domain $G$ is an equilateral triangle and $x$ its center point.
-In fact, according to the computer program that drew Figure \ref{fig2}, the quotient $\delta_G(x,y)\slash\rho_G(x,y)$ with these choices of $x$ and $G$ varies between 0.5 and 1.09 when $y$ moves along the vertical segment from the top vertex of the triangle to the midpoint of the opposite side.
-Furthermore, based on more computer experiments, the following conjecture seems likely.
+Even though the inequality $\rho_{S_\theta}(x,y)\leq\delta_{S_\theta}(x,y)$ holds in all convex sectors by Theorem \ref{thm_finalfordeltaS} and these metrics are equivalent in such convex domains as the unit disk and the upper half-plane, our computer experiments verify that neither of metrics is always greater than or equal to the other in all polygonal domains, not even in all convex polygons.